 The Full Scoop

 The best superhero movies all have three things: a solid script, iconic characters, and great actors.
 Iron Man (rent or buy it here) is well-stocked for the latter.
-Just look at the photo above: we’re talking Robert Downey Jr, Gwyneth Paltrow, Terrence Howard, and Jeff freaking Bridges!
-The script is also quite good; it’s your standard superhero origin story, but it has more than enough originality (both in its morality and in its snappy dialogue) to give it a boost.
-And while Iron Man isn’t the iconic character that Batman, Superman, or Spider-Man are, this movie just might make him so.
+We're talking Robert Downey Jr, Gwyneth Paltrow, Terrence Howard, and Jeff freaking Bridges!
+The script is also quite good; it's your standard superhero origin story, but it has more than enough originality (both in its morality and in its snappy dialogue) to give it a boost.
+And while Iron Man isn't the iconic character that Batman, Superman, or Spider-Man are, this movie just might make him so.

 Directed by John Favreau (who brought a brilliant sense of humor to Elf), Iron Man is set above most superhero films because of it's wit and Robert Downey Jr.'s too-cool performance as Tony Stark/Iron Man.
 Yes, it has awesome effects and some delightfully hard-hitting action, but this is really Robert Downey Jr.'s show.
 Like Christian Bale, Tobey McGuire, and Johnny Depp before him, this is a decorated actor, well-respected by film-buffs, who is about to become a household superstar thanks to a popcorn movie.